 Some provinces presume that first-responders’ PTSD is job related

 In the majority of provinces, when a first responder makes a workers’ compensation claim related to PTSD, it is presumed that the PTSD is a result of a trauma experienced while working as a first responder.
 This means that if an employer wishes to dispute a claim, the burden of proof is on the employer to establish that the PTSD was not primarily caused by a trauma experienced while working as a first responder.
-The following provinces presume that first-responders’ PTSD is job related which makes it much easier for first responders in those provinces to get workers’ compensation for PTSD:
+The following provinces presume that first-responders’ PTSD is job related, which makes it much easier for first responders in these provinces to get workers’ compensation for PTSD:

-- Manitoba: presumption for all workers, not just first responders.
+- Manitoba: presumption for all workers, not just first responders

 - New Brunswick

-- Prince Edward Island: presumption for all workers, not just first responders.
+- Prince Edward Island: presumption for all workers, not just first responders

 Other provinces do not presume that first responders’ PTSD is job related